Sunday, July 20, 2014

 "Return to the 38th Parallel" (season two): 00:28:02.

 "Sticks and Stones May Break Your Bones, But Waterbury Will Bury You" (season three): 00:20:12.
-What makes this Reverse 180 particularly amusing is that Rockford smiles and waves at the bad guys before reversing.
+What makes this Reverse 180 particularly amusing is that Rockford smiles and nods at the bad guys before reversing.

 "To Protect and Serve (Part 1)" (season three): 00:43:08.